ColourRise Evidence Base – Consolidated References

 2. Colouring / Art Therapy

-Structured colouring and art-based activities reduce anxiety, improve mood, and support focus.
+Structured colouring and art-based activities reduce anxiety, improve mood and support focus.

 References: